bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ) WITH (SYSTEM_VERSIONING = ON (HISTORY_TABLE = [Identity].[RoleHistory]));
 ```

 The table `[Identity].[RelationTuple]` is the secret sauce here, that's going to be at the heart of the Relationship-based Access Control.
+As
+you can see, the `[ObjectKey]` has been defined as an `INT` column type, so all Objects need to have a Surrogate Integer Primary Key.

 ```sql
 CREATE TABLE [Identity].[RelationTuple](